 In general, the best indicator of how the market is being valued can be found in its price-to-earnings ratio, or P/E (which is also used to value individual stocks).
 By dividing the aggregate price of the stock market by all of the company’s earnings, you arrive at the price investors will pay for $1 of the company’s earnings or profit.
 The lower the P/E ratio, the cheaper (more undervalued) the stock market.

 By examining the market’s historical P/E ratio, and comparing it to its current ratio, you get an idea of the stock market's relative value.
 For example, as of March 13, 2020, the mean average P/E ratio of the S&P 500 is 15.78 and the current P/E ratio of the S&P 500 is 20.38.
 The difference between the two shows that it's 29% overvalued.

 Basically, the stock market can stay overvalued for a long time before it corrects itself.
 So this alone isn’t enough to predict when a crash will occur.

 What Is Financial Engineering or Contraption?

 Hindsight is 20/20, and pinpointing the prior financial contraptions is easier than predicting the future culprits.
 The dotcom crash was facilitated, in part, by investors’ irrational enthusiasm for all technology-related stocks.
-The more recent 2008-2009 stock market crash was partially due to mispricing of mortgage derivative securities, a complicated financially engineered product.
+The more recent stock market crash of 2008 was partially due to the mispricing of mortgage derivative securities, a complicated financially engineered product.